Ashwin20102000/Ashwin20102000/README.md

 ### Hi there :wave:, I'm Ashwin J👦,
 - Full Stack Developer with developing, maintaining and implementing enhancements in the IT industry building responsive web applications.
-- An experienced team player with interpersonal skills
-- who has the ability to work independently under pressure.
+- who has the ability to work independently under any pressure.
 - **Academics Achievements**
 Secured third position on the entire college for Mr & Ms Developer Competition.